greenh/Extensomatic/README.md

 structures always compile in well-defined ways into Clojure protocols and records, however, so the structures it creates are fully interoperable with all aspects of Clojure.

-As mild warning, be aware that Extensomatic strives to be entirely non-pretentious: it makes no claimes to such properties as generality, extensibility, universality, robustness, flexibility, upgradeability, etc., that are often advertised for data structuring systems.
+As preliminary, be aware that Extensomatic strives to be entirely non-pretentious: it makes no claimes to such properties as generality, extensibility, universality, robustness, flexibility, upgradeability, etc., that are often advertised for data structuring systems.
 It's a purely bottom-up, convenience-driven design that just seems to work pretty well for most simple needs of simple programs.

-## A little more detail

 Extensomatic structures are specified in terms of two artifacts, _extensos_ and _constructos_, which are defined using the